omerbenamram/evtx/README.md

 ## Caveats

-- I haven't implemented any sort of recovery/carving of records (available in some other implementations).

 - Currently unimplemented:
    - [ ] ANSI encoded nodes (codepage selection).
-   - [ ] cdata nodes.
+   - [ ] PI/cdata nodes.
    - [ ] entity/character refs.
    - [ ] EVTHandle node type.

-If the parser errors out on any of these nodes, feel free to open an issue or drop me an email with a sample.
+If the parser errors on any of these nodes, feel free to open an issue or drop me an email with a sample.

 ## License